gideaoms/react-native-motif/readme.md

 # React Native Motif

 React Native Motif is a React Native Library to build UI components.
 It is inspired by [Stitches](https://stitches.dev/), but created from scratch using [StyleSheet](https://reactnative.dev/docs/stylesheet).
-UI components are migrating to new way: UI declarative. eg: Stitches, ChakraUI, Flutter, Swift UI.
+UI components are migrating to new way: declarative UI. eg: Stitches, ChakraUI, Flutter, Swift UI.
 That is the best way I think we can create UI using React Native, there is no reason to separate style and logic.

 ```tsx